sepehrmn/sepehrmn/README.md

 </tbody>
 </table>

- My most important skills are adapting quickly, picking up new tech fast, and executing relentlessly and rapidly.
+ My most important skills are adapting quickly, picking up new tech fast, and executing relentlessly with perseverance.
 I think these will be more important than ever with how fast technology will be advancing.